md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 ### **Some Key Concepts:**

 **Data:** Data can be anything and everything .
 Any information or facts can be considered as data.

 Example: age, weight etc.

 **Population:** Population refers to the totality or collection of all objects, items or individuals on which observations are taken on the basics of a common characteristics.

-Example: All students in a class.
+Example: All students in a university when studying average exam scores.

 **Types of populations:** The population can be classified according to the number of individuals that make it up:

 - **Finite population:** A finite population can be counted, and the members can be studied more easily.
 For example, the number of people enrolled in a course.
 - **Infinite population:** A infinite population is so large that cannot be counted.
 For example, The number of user searches on Google per second.

 **Sample:** A sample is a subset of population used to draw conclusions about the population.

 Example: A survey of 100 students to understand the study habits of all students in the school.

 **Parameter:** Parameters are numbers that describe the properties of entire populations.

-Example: **Average Height of All Students in a School** — If the true average height of all students in a school is 5.5 feet, this value is a parameter.
+Example: Average Height of All Students in a School — If the true average height of all students in a school is 5.5 feet, this value is a parameter.

 **Statistic:** Statistic are numbers that describe the properties of entire sample.

-Example: **Average Height of 100 Students** — If we measure 100 students from a school and find their average height is 5.4 feet, this is a statistic.
+Example: Average Height of 100 Students — If we measure 100 students from a school and find their average height is 5.4 feet, this is a statistic.

 **Variable:** A variable is any characteristic, number, or quantity that can change or take different values in a dataset.